-Following sets of exciting new works by Pat and Richard (with great players including Taka Kigawa and Ken Thomson), I will perform the Nono with sound artist Christopher Burns, who is considered the expert performer of this work in the US.
+Following sets of exciting new works by Pat and Richard (with great players including Taka Kigawa and Ken Thomson), I will perform the Nono with sound artist Christopher Burns.
 The piece has drawn some illustrious interpreters of the tape part in past: Sofia Gubaidulina with Gidon Kremer, Salvatore Sciarrino with Melise Mellinger and Helmut Lachenmann with Mark Menzies.
 Chris, who teaches composition and music technology at the U of Wisconsin in Milwaukee, has performed the work multiple times around the US, and presents a younger generation’s technologically-fluent approach to this ground-breaking music. http://www.sfsound.org/~cburns/

-“La lontananza…” is such a richly layered, interesting piece, offering so much to think about and explore and try out, I feel I could write a book on it.
+“La lontananza…” is such a richly layered piece, offering much to think about and explore and try out.
 In any case, I wanted to write out some thoughts and share these with you.
 If you want to be fully in suspense about what happens in the piece, you could read no further, but I do think a fuller awareness of the piece’s many facets can deepen your experience of the piece.